 3. Agility is a recreational form of exercise

 Home agility is recreation not just for the dogs, but for humans as well.
 When the dog starts to take an active interest in the agility sports, they will go to the extent of pushing the handler to perform it over and over again.
 Although this is an important form of physical exercise for both dogs and humans, dog walking is as well important.
-But if the dogs are unwilling to take a walk in the backyard, home agility equipment can become hand to train and keep the dog active and healthy.
+But if the dogs are unwilling to take a walk in the backyard, home agility equipment can become a hand to train and keep the dog active and healthy.

 Besides, agility for dogs can help to burn down the excess energy in the dogs.
-Agility involves a series of hurdles and obstacles which a dog need to run and overcome.
+Agility involves a series of hurdles and obstacles which a dog needs to run and overcome.
 Canine agility is a tedious task which requires an adequate amount of agility training before reaching perfection.

 4. Aids in developing mimicking behavior with other dogs

 Home agility training for dogs can become even more interesting when there is a competition.
 It doesn’t imply to compete on a club ring, rather a backyard session with two dogs will help one of them mimic the other one.
-Agility training with two dogs can improve confidence in a less confident dog when they see the other dog performing well on the race course.
+Agility training with two dogs can improve confidence in a less confident dog when they see the other dog performing well on the racecourse.

 There is a tendency amongst dogs to mimic the behavioral pattern.
 Thus pairing dogs during agility training can prove to be beneficial and bring out a shy dog from its shell.